hashicorp/terraform-provider-hcp/docs/resources/waypoint_application.md

 ### Optional

 - `project_id` (String) The ID of the HCP project where the Waypoint Application is located.
-- `readme_markdown` (String) Instructions for using the Application (markdown format supported).
-Note: this is a base64 encoded string, and can only be set in configuration after initial creation.
-The initial version of the README is generated from the README template from source Application Template.
+- `readme_markdown` (String) Instructions for using the Application (markdownformat supported).
+Note: this is a base64 encoded string, andcan only be set in configuration after initial creation.
+Theinitial version of the README is generated from the READMETemplate from source Application Template.

 ### Read-Only